Manasvini1106/Manasvini1106/README.md

 - 👋 Hi, I’m @Manasvini1106
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently pursuing MS CS (ML concentration) from Rutgers - New Brunswick
+- 🌱 I’m currently pursuing MS CS from Rutgers - New Brunswick
 - 💞️ I’m looking to collaborate on Data Science/ AI/ ML projects
-- 📫 How to reach me on my mail id saeeshasid@gmail.com
+- 📫 You can reach me on my mail id manasvini_nittala@yahoo.com

 <!---
 Manasvini1106/Manasvini1106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.